lasseufpa/connected-ai-testbed/README.md

 ### Real RAN and Emulated RAN

 Our testbed has two possibilities for the RAN: using real equipment and using an emulated version.

-> The version using equipment is "rcc-rru" mode
-> and the emulated version is "vnf-pnf" mode
+The version using equipment is "rcc-rru" and the emulated version is "vnf-pnf".
-> the mode is defined in the RAN configuration file
+> The option key is defined in the RAN configuration file

 ## Run